cwaldbieser/txcas/README.rst

 txcas.interface.ICASRealmFactory.
 The factory should generate an object that implements the twisted...IRealm interface, similar to how credential checker plugin architecture works.

+View Provider Plugins
+^^^^^^^^^^^^^^^^^^^^^
+A view provider is used to generate custom markup for the web pages the CAS service generates in response to requests.
+The most obvious page is the login page, but there are other views that may warrant your attention for theming purposes.
+View providers that use templating solutions will work best if you can serve static content from the service.
+You can accomplish this with the :option:`static_dir` option in under the `CAS` section of the config file.

+View providers don't *have* to implement every view.
+If a view provider chooses not to, it should return `None` from the `provideView()` method.
+On the other hand, if a view provider *does* provide a view, but some runtime condition prevents it from doing so, it can raise a `txcas.exceptions.ViewNotImplementedError`.

 Service Manager Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^